What is Equal Employment Opportunity (EEO)?

-What are the benefits of equal employment opportunity?
+What are the advantages of Equal Employment Opportunity?

 An open and transparent recruitment process may be established when the organization undertakes the concept of equal employment opportunity in HRM.
 If potential employees know the unfair decisions relating to the recruitment procedure, they apply to better prospects during such a venture.

 The clients of an organizations are firmly assured when employees contribute well to the organization's success, as it lays down sound guidance to ensure a safer and friendly workplace for all.
 A workplace that promotes employee well-being may achieve further milestones and produce excellent results that ultimately lead to better service to clients, thus increasing customer retention and satisfaction.

 3. Promotes employee engagement